marjoleinF/gamtree/README.md

 effects, which can be strongly influenced by where data was observed (or not), combined with the effects of other variables.

-We can therefore also plot conditional effects (i.e., keeping values of all other predictors fixed at the same value, often zero) of the predictors:
+We can therefore also plot conditional effects (i.e., keeping all other predictors fixed) of the predictors:

 ``` r
 par(mfrow = c(2, 2))